gregmeszaros/nfc-cold-wallet/README.md

 - write seed data to NFC tag (if the tag is not read-only/locked)
 - make the NFC tag read-only (the seed data can't be removed/updated after this operation)
 - select passphrase to use to encrypt the seed data for the write operation
+- download wallet mnemonic seed
 - *hot copy of the seed data on the mobile device (when the nfc tag is scanned hot and cold backup copy can be compared) - sync status

 Payout: **1000 KSM**

 Duration: **6-8 weeks** (after that should ready to submit to App Store and Google play store)

+## Extra functionality (Milestone 2)
+- ability to generate new wallet in the app (with only the core functionality the seed need to be typed manually)
+- more options to import already existing wallet mnemonic seed (QR code reader)
+- fingeprint/touch ID authentication for the app

+Payout: **1000 KSM**

+Duration: **4-6 weeks**

 ## Technology stack
 - TypeScript